 63. Dual-flush toilets, requirements for

-(1) A water-closet pan must be fitted with a dual-flush flushing device that delivers a minimum 3 litre flush and a maximum 6 litre flush.
+(1) A water-closet pan must be fitted with a dual-flush flushing device that delivers a minimum 3 L flush and a maximum 6 L flush.

 (2) Subregulation (1) does not apply to a water-closet pan that was fitted before 1 January 1993 if the pan cannot be effectively cleaned by the flushing device otherwise required by subregulation (1).